orbitalis-framework/py-orbitalis/README.md

 - `_find_connection_or_fail`: find _the_ connection based on `operation_name` and `input_topic`
 - `close_unused_connections` based on `close_connection_if_unused_after` and `last_use`

+> [!IMPORTANT]
+> Remember that potentially you can have more connections associated with the same pair input topic and operation name, based on how you have defined builder methods for input/output topics.
+This is the reason behind the fact that you don't receive a single connection by default as an input parameter.
+Anyway, if you are sure that **only one connection** is present, you can use `_find_connection_or_fail` as specified above.

 #### Connection Close Procedure